 This was a long one!
 I’m happy you stayed till the end.

-One last thought before you go: We are happiest when we are appropriately challenged – when our goals seem difficult but not impossible.
+Here is one last thought before you go.
+We are happiest when we are appropriately challenged—when our goals seem difficult but not impossible.
 I hope mindfulness, and the Ecosystem of Happiness, will help you see your goals with a relaxed and calm mind.

 How do you usually de-stress after a long day?